P0430 Code: Meaning, Symptoms, Causes, Fixes, And Repair Cost

 • Sulfur, sulfur dioxide, and sulfur trioxide

-When the catalytic converter stops functioning, high-sulfur-content fuels produce much more sulfur dioxide.
+When the catalytic converter stops operating, high-sulfur-content fuels generate much more sulfur dioxide.

 That’s the unfortunate smell of rotting eggs.
 In short, this odor is another sign of a failing catalytic converter.